Cyanic76/Cyanic76/README.md

 ![Stats](https://github.com/Cyanic76/github-stats/blob/main/generated/overview.svg)

 👋 Hello, this is Cyanic.
-I'm a web developer and a future programmer.
+I'm a web developer and maybe a future programmer.

 🌱 I'm currently learning the Java language.

 💬 Feel free to ask me about anything related to development, programming.

 ### Get in touch